jouellnyc/UART/esp32_rs485/README.md

 - https://knowledge.ni.com/KnowledgeArticleDetails?id=kA03q000000YGwxCAG&l=en-US

 ## Takeaways / Learnings
-- If you want full duplex with RS-485 you'll need 4 wires, like RS-422, however we were able to simulate such a thing
+- If you want full duplex with RS-485 you'll need 4 wires, like RS-422, however we were able to simulate such a thing.
-- Given a distance of a few inches and 9600 baud, the fast I could get a message round trip from esp1 to esp2 was about 30 ms, but I needed to wait 5-7 ms to flip the GPIO and wait for the data to be send before fully flipping.
+- Given a distance of a few inches and 9600 baud, the fastest I could get a message round trip from esp1 to esp2 was about 30 ms, but I needed to wait 5-7 ms to flip the GPIOs and also wait for the data to be send before fully flipping.
 - uart.readline() performed better when using a small `time.sleep(1)` vs let the cpu spin %100.
 (See [Claude's reasoning Why](why_claude.txt))